graze/blog/_posts/2013-05-13-welcome-to-snack-overflow.md

 Our incredibly talented team of developers and systems engineers have a huge amount of experience and knowledge under their belts.
 We're going to take that experience and feed back into projects from which we have gained so much.

 2. **Open source areas of our platform**
-Though large parts of our platform are purpose built with a very specific application in mind we are committed to open sourcing where appropriate â€“ not just so that others can benefit from our R&D but also so that we can benefit from your input as the software matures in the hands of the crowd.
+Though large parts of our platform are purpose built with a very specific application in mind we are committed to open sourcing where appropriate - not just so that others can benefit from our R&D but also so that we can benefit from your input as the software matures in the hands of the crowd.
 This has started and you will hear about that in this blog's next post.

 3. **Discuss our engineering challenges and achievements on this blog**